 Here you can see the core statistics of all of your active Followings as well as Following history.
-Click on a Following under 'Current holdings' to access the information page for that Following.
-Here you can review Following info, manually stop your Following and set Following Stop losses:
+Click on a Following under 'Current holdings' to access the information page for that Following:

-Navigate to your 'Portfolio'.
-Click on the Following that you wish to stop.
 The Stop Loss feature allows followers to set a Stop Loss for their following.
 This feature can be used to automatically cancel a Following at a selected Profit %.
-To set a Stop Loss for a Following, , simply click on an active Following then click the 'Set Stop Loss' button:

 A confirmation prompt will now pop up.
-Once you click 'Confirm', your request to stop a Following will then be processed in 1 minute, after which your Following will be stopped.
+Once you click 'Confirm', your request to stop a Following will then be processed within 1 minute, after which your Following will be stopped.

 A Following can also be stopped automatically if the Strategy manager decides to close the Strategy, or via liquidation, should profitability of the Strategy drop below -99,99%.

 As a Follower you may also share your Followings on social media channels and groups.
 To share a Following, go to the 'Portfolio' page and choose the Following you wish to share.
 Click the 'Share Following' button

 in the upper right corner of the Following description page.
 A pop-up menu with the Following link will appear:

 The link to a Following can be shared instantly by choosing one of the social media channel buttons provided below the link.
 Additionally, the link can be copied manually to share it on any other social media channels or groups.
 To save the Summary picture of a Following on your device, click the 'download' button

 in the upper right corner of the picture.

 Navigate to the Copy-trading section > Portfolio and select the desired Following: